parhlesaadu/CyberBazaar/README.md

-This is my very first web design project, hence the relatively rough design.
+This is my very first web project, hence the relatively rough design.
 I plan to work on the UI soon.\
 **Credits:** [Hassaan Farooq](https://www.linkedin.com/in/hassaan-farooq-844541148) • parhlesaadu